 The other day I watched a deer walk through one of my raised beds, ignore the sage and chives, and amble right up to my patch of daylilies.
 It happily munched away on the tender spring shoots as I took a photo.
 I have deer-resistant perennials throughout other areas of my property.
 Usually the deer only seem to visit in the winter when they get really hungry.
 They enjoy feasting on my cedars and one year they chowed down on the euonymus beside my front door until it was barely nothing (I must say the deer-pruning made it grow back strong and healthy!).
 But recently, a group of them like to walk up my street, following the path to the backyard, nibbling my garden as they go.

 I know several gardeners who garden successfully despite the local deer.
 Both Niki and Jessica have taken measures to deer-proof their gardens.
 My mom and dad’s front garden is full of deer-resistant perennials because they live across from a conservation area.
-But a fortress surrounds their backyard garden—a place where my mom can plant anything she likes.
+But a fortress of fencing surrounds their backyard garden—a place where my mom can plant anything she likes.

 Adding deer-resistant perennials to your garden